 Can You Trek to Annapurna Base Camp and Fly Back by Helicopter

 If you want to add more thrill to your Annapurna Base Camp Trek or skip the return trek on the same trail to Chhomrong and Jhinu Danda, you can take a helicopter ride back.
 You will trek on the classic trail and then end the journey in style and comfort.
-With an additional charge, you can save time (usually 2 to 3 days) and also avoid physical exertion.
+For an additional fee, you can save time (typically 2 to 3 days) and avoid physical exertion.
 Hence, the ABC Trek with helicopter return is perfect for those with limited time or a tighter schedule.

-Our ABC Trek package costs start from USD 499 per person for a 7-day adventure.
+Our 7 Days Annapurna Base Camp Trek package for 2026 starts at USD 499 per person.
 At a current discounted rate, we are offering this package at USD 449 per person.
 The price includes transportation, meals (breakfast, lunch, and dinner), trekking permit, and a guide fee.
 Here is a cost table for the 7 Days Annapurna Base Camp Trek:

 | No. of persons | Price per person |